-Pre-requisite Basic knowledge about sciences up to intermediate
+Pre-requisite Basic knowledge about sciences up to intermediate or equivalent level.

 The course deals with basic concepts of environment, its impact on human, universe, consumption of energy sources, effects, controlling methods for pollution and the environmental ethics to be followed by human beings.